Mswati III: Reign

 Eswatini is predominantly rural and is one of the poorest countries in the world (63% of its population lives below the poverty line).
 An economic circle of 15,000 businessmen and politicians controls most of the country's wealth.
 This circle includes South African investors who have come to Eswatini to find labour at one-third the cost and a group of white businessmen who are heirs to the British settlers.

 In January 2021, Mswati contracted COVID-19, and he later thanked Taiwan for providing antiviral medication that helped with his recovery.
 Mswati did not disclose that he had been hospitalized until after his recovery.

-In June 2021, the 2021 Eswatini protests broke out against authoritarianism and the suppression of opposition.
+In June 2021, a series of protests broke out against authoritarianism and the suppression of opposition.
 The Communist Party of Swaziland alleged he had fled to South Africa on the night of 28–29 June, whereas the Swaziland Solidarity Network claimed he fled to Mozambique.
 Both of these claims were denied by acting prime minister Themba Nhlanganiso Masuku.

+Ruby Jubilee (2026)

+On 25 April 2026, King Mswati III marked 40 years on the throne, his Ruby Jubilee, at a ceremony held at Somhlolo National Stadium in Lobamba, attended by foreign heads of state.
+Lesotho's King Letsie III led tributes on behalf of visiting dignitaries, describing the 40-year reign as a testament to selfless leadership and devotion to the Swazi people, and commending Mswati for guiding the kingdom through complex political, social and economic challenges over four decades.

+In his address, the King cited substantial national development over four decades, stating that Eswatini's GDP had grown from approximately 1.4 billion emalangeni at the time of his coronation to over 95 billion emalangeni, with manufacturing accounting for roughly 40 percent of GDP across key industries including agro-processing, textiles, sugar production and forestry.
+The road network expanded from about 500 kilometres in 1986 to over 2,000 kilometres.
+Major infrastructure projects completed during the reign include King Mswati III International Airport, the Royal Science and Technology Park, the Mavuso Trade and Exhibition Centre, and the Ezulwini Palazzo International Convention Centre, which was officially opened on 26 April 2026.
+The King also cited empowerment programmes including the Regional Development Fund, which had disbursed over 1.4 billion emalangeni in non-refundable grants, and FINCORP, which had extended more than 10 billion emalangeni in loans to entrepreneurs and farmers.